 Recent graduates have landed internships or paid employment, of varying duration, in the chambers of a United States District Court judge, the Massachusetts state government, non-governmental organizations, and both large and small law firms.
 And those are just the people who have found work in the U.S. Others have returned to their home countries, landing in law firms, a General Counsel position, academics, the judiciary, government service, and other work.

 A word of caution: the LL.M. degree is not designed as a credential for practice in the U.S. over the long term.
 Applicants who seek long-term employment in this country should pursue our J.D. degree rather than the LL.M.
 However, those who complete the LL.M. degree may be eligible for admission to the bar in New York, Massachusetts and a limited number of other states.
-Further information on eligibility requirements is available on the web site of the National Conference of Bar Examiners.
+Further information on eligibility requirements is available through the National Conference of Bar Examiners Comprehensive Guide to Bar Admission Requirements 2014 (PDF format).